 Revenue-at-Risk Role Alignment Map - Sample Deliverable - The Retention Studio

-Retention Intelligence Audit - Sample Deliverable
+Retention Intelligence Audit โ€” Sample Deliverable

 Revenue-at-Risk Role Alignment Map

-1 of 5 diagnostic deliverables - this one answers: is every person in the right seat?
-Scores whether people are in the right seat, on the right work, with the right manager - and quantifies what each wrong seat is costing.
+1 of 5 diagnostic deliverables โ€” scores whether every person is in the right seat, on the right work, with the right manager, and quantifies what each wrong seat is costing.

-Illustrative sample - companies, names, and data are fictional
+Illustrative sample โ€” companies, names, and data are fictional

 Ongoing Role Fit